andrewkruger/dsp/05b-python_advanced.md

 ### Part I - Regular Expressions

-####Q1.
+#### Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

->> There are 8 unique degrees.
-In order of frequency (first priority) and then alphabetical (second priority): BSEd = 1; JD = 1; MA = 1; MD = 1; MPH = 2; MS = 2; ScD = 6; PhD = 31
+>> *Note:* For each of these questions, the answers are in order of frequency (first priority) and then alphabetical (second priority).
+There are eight (8) unique degrees: BSEd = 1; JD = 1; MA = 1; MD = 1; MPH = 2; MS = 2; ScD = 6; PhD = 31

 #### Q2.
 Find how many different titles there are, and their frequencies:  Ex:  Assistant Professor, Professor

->> There are three different titles.
-In order of frequency (first priority) and then alphabetical (second priority): Assistant Professor of Biostatistics = 12; Associate Professor of Biostatistics = 12; Professor of Biostatistics = 13.
+>> There are three (3) different titles: Assistant Professor of Biostatistics = 12; Associate Professor of Biostatistics = 12; Professor of Biostatistics = 13.
 There was one title of "Assistant Professor is Biostatistics", but this is assumed to be a typo so I replaced "is" with "of" for the count.

 #### Q3.
 Search for email addresses and put them in a list.
 Print the list of email addresses.